PeterHickman/rc/README.md

 $ rc --rows 0 --column 1 sales.csv
 ```

 Gives (in slightly abbreviated form) the same report as our first example but with values at the town level.
-Cells showing `-.--` have no data rather than a value of `0.00`, given that Aberdeen is not in England.
+Given that Aberdeen is not in England cells showing `-.--` have no data rather than a value of `0.00`.
 If we add the `--value 2` option then we would get the values of the sales by town

 ```
           :     Aberdeen :         Bath :       Brecon :      ...     :    **total**